ministryofjustice/cloud-platform/architecture-decision-record/014-Why-we-build-our-own-kubernetes-cluster.md

 ## Decision

-* We decided to host our cluster on AWS, but to manage it ourselves rather than using EKS
+We decided to host our cluster on AWS, but to manage it ourselves rather than using EKS:
 - Our service team has good development experience working with AWS services.
-This made it easier for teams to migrate to the kubernetes platform.
+This made it easier for teams to migrate to the kubernetes platform

 - When the time MOJ needed to build the kubernetes, Amazon EKS was still in the Alpha stage and was not production ready.
-Also Amazon EKS require to use IAM for user authentication which will be an overhead for managing users of service teams.
+Also Amazon EKS require to use IAM for user authentication which will be an overhead for managing users of service teams

-  - Kubernetes(k8s) allows to authenticate using OIDC and therefore it was easy to manage the authentication externally using Auth0.
+- Kubernetes(k8s) allows to authenticate using OIDC and therefore it was easy to manage the authentication externally using Auth0

 ## Consequences
 - Extra management overhead